joesphan/Unified-Steering-Wheel-Controller/README.md

 - documentation of code
 - wheel damping adjustment
 - figure out how to drop the 220v transformer
-- add center wheel button
+- add calibrate wheel button, gain adjustment potentiomter, etc.

 ## Theory of Operation